jasonmitchell7/FlashPhoto/README.md

 The application was built and tested with C++ on Ubuntu 16.04.

-The other two students involved in the project were William Muesi, (Meusi007@umn.edu) and Erik Husby (husby036@umn.edu).
+The other two students involved in the project were William Muesing, (meusi007@umn.edu) and Erik Husby (husby036@umn.edu).
 Some of the initial files were originally authored by the courses teaching assistants.

 ## Building The Application